-Tell anyone outside the industry that you're programming and they'll think you changed careers.
-When you think of programming, you might imagine T-shirted engineers at Google, or maybe Airbnb…
+Tell anyone outside the industry that you’re programming, and they’ll think you changed careers.
+When you think about programming, you might imagine T-shirted engineers at Google or maybe Airbnb…

 In interior design, programming is like detective work.
 It’s the process of gathering and analyzing information about a problem before trying to solve it with design.